 OK, so how do you successfully target this exceedingly large group of jet-setters itching to spend?
 Well…

 #1: Cater your tour packages to their tastes.

 In the not too distant past, China was (and, to an extent, still is) closed off.
 Their media has been censored.
-Direct flights to distant countries has been limited.
+Direct flights to distant countries have been limited.
 Getting to know and explore the outside world was a daunting process for all but the Chinese elite.

 But now, direct flights are becoming increasingly common.
 Disposable incomes aren’t solely reserved for the elite.
 Instead, the middle-class Chinese are packing their bags, strapping on their cameras, and jetting off at a rapid pace.

 Here’s the thing, though: this is a recent phenomenon.
 They still are seeing the world with eyes wide open, and they want to spend their hard-earned money by seeing as much as they can.

 This means they are looking for tour packages that are filled to the brim with famous historical sites that they can visit, take a picture of, and then move on to the next destination.

 So if you’re based in France, think of the Eiffel Tower and the Louvre.
 Thailand?
 The Grand Palace.
 Livin’ large in New York?
 Take them to the Empire State Building, then the Statue of Liberty.

 Create a multi-day package that’s full of the ‘not to miss’ places.